-Factors Affecting Lead Acid Battery Life
+Factors Affecting Lead Acid Battery Life and Performance

 The life of a lead acid battery depends on the operating conditions and the effective maintenance practices followed to check battery health regularly.
 The useful life of the lead acid battery can be achieved up to its guaranteed life if the charging and discharging cycles of the battery are as per the ideal operating procedure.